Best Prepaid Internet Options

 Which prepaid internet plan is best?

 We love the Cox StraightUp Internet plan, but it’s available in less than 20 states.
-And CenturyLink shines bright for folks who can get it (one of our team members has used CenturyLink’s contract-free plan for years and loves it), but again—it’s only available in 35 states.
+CenturyLink shines bright for folks who can get it (one of our team members has used CenturyLink’s contract-free plan for years and loves it), but again—it’s only available in 35 states.

 But on the plus side, many prepaid internet plans can be self-installed, they’re contract-free, and they don’t require a credit check.